peripheryapp/periphery/README.md

 ![Step 1](assets/xcode-integration/1.png)

-Choose a name for the new target, e.g. "Periphery" or "Unused Code".
+Choose a name for the new target, e.g., "Periphery" or "Unused Code".

 ![Step 2](assets/xcode-integration/2.png)

 ### Step 2: Add a Run Script Build Phase

-In the **Build Phases** section click the + button to add a new Run Script phase.
+In the **Build Phases** section, click the + button to add a new Run Script phase.

 ![Step 3](assets/xcode-integration/3.png)

-In the shell script window enter the Periphery command.
+In the shell script window, enter the Periphery command.
 Be sure to include the `--format xcode` option.

 ![Step 4](assets/xcode-integration/4.png)